 (MissionNewswire) Liberia is one of the poorest countries in the world with 64 percent of its population of 3.5 million people living below the poverty line, according to the World Bank.
 The 2008 Human Development Index ranks Liberia in the bottom five of countries in the world.

-(MissionNewswire) Cambodia has a long history of violence and conflict that has driven up poverty rates in the country.
-Having moved past the troubles of the Khmer Rouge regime, Cambodia’s economy has been strengthening with particular growth in construction, tourism and agriculture.
-However, according to the
+(MissionNewswire) Cambodia’s long history of violence and conflict has led to almost a quarter of Cambodians living in poverty, according to UNICEF.
+Since the end of the Khmer Rouge regime, Cambodia’s economy has been strengthening with particular growth in construction, tourism and agriculture.
+However, Cambodians are